qhull/qhull/README.txt

   Qhull is precompiled for Windows, otherwise it needs compilation.

-  Besides makefiles for gcc, qhull includes CMakeLists.txt for CMake, vcproj/sln files for Microsoft Visual Studio, and .pro files for Qt.
+  Besides makefiles for gcc, qhull includes CMakeLists.txt for CMake, vcproj/sln files for Microsoft Visual Studio, and .pro files for Qt Creator.
+  It compiles with mingw.

   Install and build instructions follow.